karma-exchange-org/karma-exchange/TEAM-CONTRIB.md

 ### Self review your changes

-To see what files you've modified:
+To see how your branch differs from the master branch execute the alias git-diff (see setup).

-    $ git status
+    $ git-diff

-Use meld to take a look at your changes since your last commit (execute it from the root project directory):
+If you want to just take a look at your changes since your last commit use meld directly (execute it from the root project directory):

     $ meld .

-If you want to compare your changes including locally committed changes against the master branch use difftool:
+To see what files you've modified since the last commit:

-    $ git difftool master
+    $ git status

-After you add or delete files make sure to run "git add ." (execute it from the root project directory).
+After you add or delete files make sure to run the following commands (execute them from the root project directory).

     $ git add --all .
     $ git status